Semisimplicity and Indecomposable Objects in Interpolating Partition Categories: Introduction

-We define projective partitions (\Cref{def::projPart}), the finite groups $S(p)$ associated to them (\Cref{def::GroupsSp}), and an equivalence relation among them (\Cref{def::equivprojpart}), to prove: \begin{theorem}[\Cref{thm::indecompsable_obj_by_A_k}] Let $\cC$ be a category of partition and let $t$ be a non-zero complex number.
-Then the non-zero indecomposable objects in $\uRep(\cC,t)$ up to isomorphism are in bijection with (and explicitly constructible from) the irreducible complex representations up to isomorphism of the finite groups $S(p)$ for an explicit set $\mathcal{P}$ of projective partitions $p$. \end{theorem}
+\begin{theorem}[\Cref{thm::indecompsable_obj_by_A_k}] Let $\cC$ be a category of partitions and let $t$ be a non-zero complex number.
+Then the mapping $V\mapsto \L_p(V)$ induces a bijection between the collection of all isomorphism classes of irreducible complex representations of all finite groups $S(p)$ for $[p]\in\mathcal{P}/{\sim}$ and the isomorphism classes of indecomposable objects in $\uRep(\cC,t)$. \end{theorem}

 In particular, this is an analogue and, in fact, a generalisation of the parametrisation of the indecomposables by Young diagrams of arbitrary size for $\uRep(S_t)$ as explained above.
-From the knowledge of all indecomposables in $\RepCt$ we derive a description of the associated graded ring of the Grothendieck ring, using a suitable filtration, for all $\cC$ (\Cref{Grothendieck-ring}), as well as first results on the indecomposables in the semisimplification $\widehat{\RepCt}$ for group-theoretical $\cC$ and $t\in\NN_0$.
+From the knowledge of all indecomposables in $\RepCt$ we derive a description of the associated graded ring of the Grothendieck ring, using a suitable filtration, for all $\cC$ (\Cref{Grothendieck-ring}).

-Beyond that, we apply our general results to obtain a concrete parametrisation of the indecomposable objects in $\RepCt$ for all categories of partitions $\cC$ which either contain the partition $\cross$ or in which all partitions are noncrossing.
-Moreover, we show that it also corresponds to the known description of indecomposables by Jones--Wenzl idempotents for the Temperley--Lieb categories $\uRep(O^+_t)$ (\Cref{prop::Indec_Otp}), which we relate to the interpolation categories for non-crossing partitions $\uRep(S^+_t)$ by constructing a suitable monoidal equivalence (\Cref{lem::equivalence_St+_Ot+}, \Cref{lem::indecomposables_St+}).
+Beyond that, we apply our general results to obtain a concrete parametrisation of the indecomposable objects in $\RepCt$ for all categories of partitions $\cC$ which contain the partition $\cross$, and also for categories $\cC$ of non-crossing partitions.
+Moreover, we show that our results generalise the known description of indecomposables by Jones--Wenzl idempotents for the Temperley--Lieb categories $\uRep(O^+_t)$ (\Cref{prop::Indec_Otp}), which we relate to the interpolation categories for non-crossing partitions $\uRep(S^+_t)$ by constructing a suitable monoidal equivalence (\Cref{lem::equivalence_St+_Ot+}, \Cref{lem::indecomposables_St+}).